 Similar to a retainer, braces, or any other special dental appliance, it is important to take care of your mouthguard by storing it properly and keeping it clean.
 You should also know when to replace your old mouthguard with a new one.
 Here are a few simple ways to keep your mouthguard clean and working correctly:

 Our goal is to help minimize your chances of a sports related injury.
-Be sure to ask your dentist about mouthguards at your next dental checkup - GO TEAM!
+Be sure to ask the dentist in Kent, WA about mouthguards at your next dental checkup - GO TEAM!

 You brush your teeth twice a day, floss regularly, and visit the dentist every six months, but did you know that rinsing with fluoride — a mineral that helps prevent cavities and tooth decay — also helps keep your teeth healthy and strong?